Life Mask and Hands of Abraham Lincoln: Augustus Saint-Gaudens Replicas

-Following his nomination in 1860, Abraham Lincoln was elected President, and during his term he was assassinated by John Wilkes Booth in 1865.
-Volk's original casting had fallen from the spotlight and public interest, but in the years following Lincoln's assassination, his historic presence and impact grew.
-Augustus Saint-Gaudens recognized the public interest in Lincoln's martyr status and so he decided to buy the plaster replica from Wyatt Eaton, and create multiple bronze replicas of Volk's original casting in 1886.
-In total, 33 individuals/institutions paid to have a replicas of Lincoln's face and hands made, and each supporter had a replica made in exchange for their contribution.
+Lincoln was elected president in 1860 and 1864, and he was assassinated by John Wilkes Booth in 1865.
+Volk's original casting had fallen from the spotlight and public interest, but in the years following Lincoln's assassination, his historic presence grew.
+Augustus Saint-Gaudens recognized the public interest in Lincoln's martyrdom and decided to buy the plaster replica from Wyatt Eaton and create multiple bronze replicas of Volk's original casting in 1886.
+In total, 33 individuals and institutions paid to have replicas of Lincoln's face and hands made, and each supporter had a replica made in exchange for a contribution.

-The original Volk casting was not only replicated, but many artists have used them for their own sculptures to maintain the accuracy that plaster casting achieves.
+The original Volk casting was not only replicated, but many artists have used the replicas for their own sculptures to maintain the accuracy that plaster casting achieves.
 Saint-Gaudens used the cast for his monument, Standing Man.
 Painters also used Volk's casting to capture Lincoln's detailed facial features in their work as well.

 The original "artist's copy" is located in the Smithsonian National Museum of American History as a gift of the 33 supporters of the project to create the replicas of the piece.
 Saint-Gaudens hoped to save the original casting from further replication so that it would not be damaged.
-Only the bronze could be replicated from moving forward.
+Only the bronze could be replicated from then on.